A tribute to eleven WW II G.I.s of the 333d U.S. Field Artillery Battalion and to all African-American soldiers who served during World War II.

 The U.S. Memorial Wereth is a non profit association founded by private citizens, all volunteers.
 Their goal is to sustain a permanent memorial to honor and remember these men.

-The Memorial is located in Wereth, Belgium, which is a tiny hamlet in Eastern Belgium, on the site of the murders.
+The Memorial is located in Wereth, Belgium, which is a tiny hamlet in Eastern Belgium, on the site of the massacre.